 Second, the body must have what the Chinese call “a good frame”; some call it “structure”, but a structure would describe something more rigid, so this term, although very popular, might not be the best term for it, but that’s up to you to decide.
 Without the frame, there is no way the body can handle sufficient force or work with it.
 A good frame must adhere to the concepts of Ham Hung (“Empty Chest”), Lok Bok (“Dropping Shoulders”), Pat Pui (Raising Back”) and Cham Jarn (“Sinking Elbows”), while maintaining the most crucial part of force handling your own centre of equilibrium.
 In Chi Sau, it’s often very clear how far these qualities have developed and can be roughly seen in four stages:

-• The leaning stage, where people compensate their lack of ability with leaning into the other person and bracing, which can be easily made use of by an average practitioner.
+• The leaning stage, where people compensate for their lack of ability by leaning into the other person and bracing, which can be easily made use of by an average practitioner.

 • The stage of using partial strength, where the arms are used, more or less, separated from the body and pushed forward with muscular partial strength, resulting in burning arms, etc. during the Chi Sau workout.
 It’s better than the first stage and is what most are doing, but it is not high-level Internal Chinese martial arts.